jahanpd/markdown-cv/index.md

 I am a practicing interdisciplinary clinician.
 My work involves solving complex surgical problems, managing my junior team to deliver the highest standard of patient care, and advancing the field by developing novel machine learning models to assist surgical decision making.

-## Leadership Experience

-`2020 - 2022`
-__Healthcare__, Clinical Leadership
-- As a surgical registrar I wear many hats.
-The most significant role, however, is to provide clinical leadership for my team of up to five junior doctors.
-I form the critical node between senior surgical expertise and the tactics to make patient care happen.

-`2019 - 2022`
-__Research__, Trident Co-founder and Group Leader
-- Working with small teams of medical students and junior doctors I provide leadership and guidance for clinical research.
-These projects range from applied machine learning in healthcare to answering interesting clinic questions.

 ## Education

 `2019 - 2022`